PROCOM-ERP/IMT-3A-PROCOM-ERP/README.md

 │   │   │   └── ...
 │   │   └── service-n/                 Another service
 │   │       └── ...
-│   ├── databases/                     Databases scripts and configurations │   │   ├── db-1/                      One database
+│   └── databases/                     Databases scripts and configurations │       ├── db-1/                      One database
-│   │   │   ├── Dockerfile             Dockerfile describing the operations required to build each service's image │   │   │   ├── reset.sql              Script to reset all tables in a relationnal database
-│   │   │   └── init.sql               Script to create tables in a relationnal database
-│   │   └── db-n/                      Another database
+│       │   ├── Dockerfile             Dockerfile describing the operations required to build each service's image │       │   ├── reset.sql              Script to reset all tables in a relationnal database │       │   └── init.sql               Script to create tables in a relationnal database │       └── db-n/                      Another database │           └── ...
-│   │       └── ...
+│
+├── system/                            System files: all entrypoints specific scripts, and centralized certificates │   ├── db_entrypoint.sh               Entrypoint for the databases │   ├── entrypoint.sh                  Entrypoint for the backend services │   ├── mvnw                           Maven Wrapper copied to every service to better control maven version │   └── wait-for-it.sh                 Handy script that waits for the availability of an service to execute a given command │
-│   ├── security/                      Security scripts (./deploy.sh uses all except for clean_security.sh), all are available in a .ps1 for Windows devs
+├── security/                          Security scripts (./deploy.sh uses all except for clean_security.sh), all are available in a .ps1 for Windows devs
-│   │    ├── clean_security.sh         Cleans all certificates from the repository
+│    ├── clean_security.sh             Cleans all certificates from the repository
-│   │    ├── docker_secrets.sh         Generates all the docker secrets necessary for the deployment with normal compose │   │    ├── docker_secrets_files.sh   Generates all docker secrets in swarm mode │   │    └── security_setup.sh         Generates all needed certificates in the repository
+│    ├── docker_secrets.sh             Generates all the docker secrets necessary for the deployment with normal compose │    ├── docker_secrets_files.sh       Generates all docker secrets in swarm mode │    ├── security_setup.sh             Generates all needed certificates in the repository │    └── ...
+Other scripts, such as the docker secrets scripts, or certicate generations │
-│   │
-│   └── system/                        System files: all entrypoints specific scripts, and centralized certificates │       ├── db_entrypoint.sh           Entrypoint for the databases │       ├── entrypoint.sh              Entrypoint for the backend services │       ├── mvnw                       Maven Wrapper copied to every service to better control maven version │       └── wait-for-it.sh             Handy script that waits for the availability of an service to execute a given command │
+├── docker/                            Directory for Docker related files │    ├── .env                          Environment variables of the projet │    ├── docker-compose.yml            Docker containers build script to simulate the project │    └── docker-compose-swarm.yml      Docker containers build script to simulate the project Swarm mode │
 └── docs/                              All technical and GitHub workflows documentation
     ├── workflows/                     GitHub workflows as sequence diagrams